About ProofZoom

 How ProofZoom Entries Are Written

-Each entry highlights three essential components:
+Each entry highlights four essential components:

 Central Idea